Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 * For more flexibility all workers should be able to access and send in their timesheets on all current projects
 * Is class ApplicationStartingNotificationHandler necessary ?
+* Refactor FE, separation of concerns - move code into classes and services

 ## TODOs and Errors